 This modern DIY end table will add a pop to any room in your house!
 This build project included several firsts for me and I think it can help stretch your skills too.
 I used solid walnut for the entire end table (except for the inside drawer) and the top has a continuous mitered joint on both sides.
 I also used dowel joinery for the base which is a sturdy joinery method that hides any unsightly holes.
 Of course you could substitute different materials and even use butt joints and / or pocket holes to recreate this look if you like the design.

 I’m proud to be partnering with JET Woodworking on this project.
 My JET jointer and 18-36 drum sander really got a workout on this project when I dimensioned some rough lumber I had on hand for the build.
-I’ve made plans for this build including detailed cut lists and drawings and all the parts are based on common 1×4 stock.
-You can get them at my Modern DIY End Table Plans page.
+I have plans available for the Modern DIY End Table which include detailed cut lists and step-by-step instructions.

 How to Make a Modern DIY End Table